"Best backup system for WP. More importantly, the easiest restore…" Burton Kent

 Direct to the Cloud

-Save directly to your favorite cloud services including Dropbox, Amazon S3, Google Drive and Greenqloud or by FTP/SFTP for added security.
+Save directly to your favorite cloud services including Dropbox, Amazon S3, and Google Drive or by FTP/SFTP for added security.

 Cloud storage puts you in control by giving you access to your snapshots from any computer at any time.